sschmidTU/wtk-fork/README.md

 or comment on the Wanikani thread: https://community.wanikani.com/t/multi-radical-kanji-search-web/46781

-adapted from rtk-search, code by Học hành / Mạnh Tài: https://hochanh.github.io/rtk/index.html (adapted for WK radicals and extra features like copy, compounds. also, extended dataset).
+adapted from rtk-search, code by Học hành / Mạnh Tài: https://hochanh.github.io/rtk/index.html <br>
+adapted for WK radicals and extra features like copy, compounds.<br>
+also, extended dataset: rtk-search only had ~2200 of ~3000 Kanji indexed by elements, this has 2300+ and constantly growing (also adding new non-RTK kanji)